Limited by Federal Law to Investigational Use in the United States.

 Wet AMD is caused by the development of choroidal neovascularization and occurs when abnormal blood vessels grow under the retina at the back of the eye.
 As these new vessels form within or underneath the macula, fluid and blood leak damaging the surrounding retinal architecture.
 If untreated, this leakage may quickly lead to vision loss within a few months of onset.
 Currently, there is no cure for the disease.

-Wet AMD primarily affects the elderly, which represent an increasingly larger proportion of the industrialized world’s population.
+Wet AMD primarily affects the elderly, who represent an increasingly larger proportion of the industrialized world’s population.
 Therefore, vision loss associated with Wet AMD is a significant problem.
 Annually, 200,000 new cases of Wet AMD are diagnosed in North America where there are currently 1.2 million individuals affected.
 There are approximately 220,000 new cases each year in the EU, and of these 26,000 occur in the UK.

 Currently, several therapies are available for the treatment of Wet AMD.
 Anti-Vascular Endothelial Growth Factor (anti-VEGF) therapy is the existing standard of care for treatment of Wet AMD.
 These agents are injected directly into the eye each month, or as needed, by a retina specialist.